Stage 15 - Stone Crossing to Lullingstone Park (16.3 miles)

 In November 1940 the mill was taken over by Vickers-Armstrong at the behest of the Ministry to produce lighting, nuts and bolts for the war effort.
 After the war in April 1946 normal production was resumed and continued until 1952 when the company ceased trading.
 The mill was then sold to the J Day Group.
 They continued to produce shoelaces until 1968 and then cable and harnessing for the General Post Office (now Royal Mail and BT) until 1991.
 During this time, in 1975 a former employee set fire to the west wing by the bridge, resulting in a complete rebuild and loss of £50, 000 worth of equipment.
 The mill stayed empty until 2001 when it was demolished to make way for a new residential development on the site.

-The path comes out onto a road - Franks Lane.
-Turn left along the lane and over the river.
+The path comes out onto a road - Franks Lane (at 12.05 miles).
+Turn left along the lane and across the bridge over the river.
 After 220 yards and immediately before Horton & Kirby Cricket Club, turn right through a kissing gate and onto an enclosed footpath (signed Darent Valley Path) going directly away from the road and with the cricket field to your LHS.
 The river is now away to the right across the field and follows the line of trees in the distance.

-Follow the path straight for 500 yards along the edge of two fields.
-On entering a third field, turns right to the river, then left along its bank, with the river to your RHS.
-The footpath follows the river for 350 yards then passes under the M20 motorway.
+Follow the path straight for 600 yards to go through a wooden stile.
+Then turn right along on a fenced off path along the side of a field and after 40 yards turn left, with the River Darent to your RHS.
+The footpath follows the river for 360 yards then passes under the M20 motorway.

 In the field across the river, just before the M20 road bridge, are the remains of Franks Roman Villa.
 Evidence found here suggests it was built on the site of a late Iron Age settlement.

-After the M20, stay straight on for 250 yards (the river is to the right and a large open field to the left) and then under another road bridge (A20).
-Almost immediately after the road bridge turn right to cross a footbridge over the Darent River, then left to follow the path through woods along the opposite bank.
-After 250 yards this leads to and through the large riverside beer garden of the Lion Hotel and out onto the Farningham High Street.
+After another 250 yards the path passes through an arch under the A20 road.
+Once under turn right to cross a footbridge over the River Darent, then left to follow the path through woods along the opposite bank (at 13 miles).
+250 yards later the path leads to and through the large riverside beer garden of the Lion Hotel and out onto the Farningham High Street.

 Turn right along the High Street and through the village.
 The road soon starts to gently climb.
-To the right is the aptly named White House and just past this on the corner is the Chequers Pub.
+To the right is the aptly named White House.
+Stay straight on over Dartford Road to the RHS and past The Chequers Pub.
 Across the street to the left is the Family Butchers, which during spring and summer is brightly decorated with flowers.
-Within a short distance cross over and turn left into Sparepenny Lane.
-Follow the lane for just over a mile to a T-junction at Eynsford.
+After another 80 yards turn left to cross over and into Sparepenny Lane.

 The bridge over the Darent replaced a much older ford, evidence of which can still be seen from the Lion Hotel beer garden.
 Crossing the river next to the bridge is a listed structure consisting of red brick arches, each closed off by wooden fence like structures.
 It is thought the arches and fences are a "cattle screen" built in the 18th Century to stop cattle from escaping.
 Directly across the road from the Lion Hotel is the old corn mill.
 It was built in the 18th Century by the Colyer Family on an expensive mechanical base.
 It replaced an older mill built here in 1610 by, Sir Anthony Roper and is now a private dwelling.